hanzoai/tools/README.md

 ## Tool Structure and Required Files

-Every Shinkai tool requires specific files to function properly.
+Every Hanzo tool requires specific files to function properly.
 Here's a detailed look at each required file:

 ### icon.png
 - Square image in PNG format (1:1 ratio)
 - Minimum dimensions: 80x80 pixels
-- Used for tool identification in the Shinkai UI and Store
+- Used for tool identification in the Hanzo UI and Store
 - Example: A distinctive icon representing the tool's primary function

 ### banner.png
 - Wide image in PNG format (16:9 ratio)
 - Minimum dimensions: 1200x676 pixels
-- Used for tool identification in the Shinkai UI and Store
+- Used for tool identification in the Hanzo UI and Store
 - Example: A real world usage scenario that explains the tool benefits.

 ### metadata.json